Hiking the South Coast Track

 The campsite at Surprise Bay was great, overlooking the beach, headlands and Ocean.
 We stayed and made a cup of tea over and long slow lunch then wandered towards Granite Beach.
 It took us 45 minutes to get to the beach.
 Almost as soon as we entered the beach we saw what we thought was either a beached Whale or a dead Seal.
 It wasn’t until we were right next to it that we noticed that it was a very alive female Southern Elephant Seal, which doesn’t seem to make it to Tassie very often.
 She was angry at our intrusion and after the photo session we left her in peace and continued along Granite Beach to the campsite.
 A Spotted Quoll which sometimes goes by the name of Tiger Quoll frequented the campground, I love seeing wildlife and have been so blessed on this trip so far.

 8km in 4 hours including all rest breaks, tea brewing breaks, wildlife viewing breaks and getting swamped by the sea breaks to dry wet boots!!

 South Coast Track Day 7

-Some people take 10 hours to make it from Granite Bay to South Cape Rivulet.
-It was early.
-We still had tonnes of energy.
-We decided to push on and see if we could walk to the end of the track today.
+Some people take 10 hours to hike from Granite Bay to South Cape Rivulet.
+When we arrived it was early and we still had tonnes of energy.
+We decided to push on and see if we could walk to the end of the track at Cockle Creek.
 By the time we were at the last beach and past Lion Rock it started to drizzle.
 As soon as my rain gear was on the rain stopped.
-The track was great.
 We made it to Cockle Creek by 5pm.

 20km in 9.5 hours including all rest breaks, lunch breaks, photo stops and needlessly stopping to put on rain gear stops.